• Skip to primary navigation

 Ingredient Notes and Substitutions

-• For a pumpkin pizza, substitute the sweet potato with plain pumpkin puree.
+• Sauce: Substitute sweet potato with butternut squash or plain pumpkin puree.

-• Omit the cheese if your dog is lactose intolerant.
+• Cheese: Omit if your dog is lactose intolerant.

 How to Make Pizza for Dogs